jenna-foghorn/network-cdk/README.md

 When Should You Override This?
 - If all VPCs should be associated with the same route table → Leave it as enable.
-- If you want different route tables for different VPCs → Set to disable and use explicit CfnTransitGatewayRouteTableAssociation.
+- If you want different route tables for different VPCs → Set to disable and use explicit `CfnTransitGatewayRouteTableAssociation`.

 What Happens If We Disable These?
 If we change: